NetworkedPlanet/datadock/docs/_user-guide/adding-data.md

 ### Review and Update Column Datatypes

-The Linked Data Laboratory script will attempt to determine what kind of data is provided in each field by examining the first row of data following the column headers.
+The DataDock script will attempt to determine what kind of data is provided in each field by examining the first row of data following the column headers.
 From this it will set an initial datatype for each column - this is the definition of what format of data is held in the column.
 The supported datatypes are:

   - **Text** - for basic text content